ruby/www.ruby-lang.org/en/documentation/faq/7/index.md

 ### So where do all these function-like methods come from?

-All classes in Ruby are derived from class `Object`.
+Almost all classes in Ruby are derived from class `Object`.
 The definition of class `Object` mixes in the methods defined in the `Kernel` module.
 These methods are therefore available within every object in the system.

 Even if you are writing a simple Ruby program without classes, you are actually working inside class `Object`.